-Denise currently co-hosts Network Ten's morning program Studio 10 alongside Sarah Harris, Jessica Rowe, Joe Hildebrand and Ita Buttrose.
+Denise currently co-hosts Network Ten's morning program Studio 10 alongside Sarah Harris, Joe Hildebrand, Angela Bishop and Denise Scott.

 Denise's other television credits include The Circle, Spicks and Specks, Please Like Me, The Norman Gunston Show, Celebrity Squares, Young Talent Time, Countdown, Division Four, The Ernie Sigley Show, Homicide and Bellbird.